scav/timet-tui/README.md

 ## Configuring

 There are two options for configuring this application.
 The active locations will contain the configuration and the database.
 The database is not important and can be generated within seconds by pressing `r` when the application is open.

 The configuration locations in order of precedence:
 1. `TIMET_CONFIG_HOME` set to any folder containing `timet.toml`
 2. `XDG_CONFIG_HOME` is set, it will read from  `$XDG_CONFIG_HOME/timet.toml`.

-Create the API key when logged into *Timet*, and store it in the environment variable `TIMET_API_KEY`.
+Create the API key when logged into *Timet*, and then decide how to store it.
+The following options exists and are provided in order of precedence.
+Keyring is however the recommended approach.
+1. store it in the environment variable `TIMET_API_KEY`
+2. store it in your local keyring (MacOS and Linux tested) by issuing `timet-tui configure`

-Storing this key securely is (not yet) in the scope for this application. **Do not store the API key in configuration files!**
+**Do not store the API key in the configuration file!**

 ### Default configuration